nordicenergy/powerchain-monorepo/README.md

 #### PowerChain protocol reposity - includes our smart contracts and many developer tools
 ---

 [PowerChain][website-url] is an open protocol that facilitates trustless, low friction exchange of Ethereum-based assets.
-For more information on how it works, check out the [powerchain protocol specification](https://github.com/powerchainProject/powerchain-protocol-specification/blob/master/v2/v2-specification.md).
+For more information on how it works, check out the [PowerChain protocol specification](https://github.com/powerchainProject/powerchain-protocol-specification/blob/master/v2/v2-specification.md).

 This repository is a monorepo including the powerchain protocol smart contracts and numerous developer tools.
 Each public sub-package is independently published to NPM.